DigitalPublishingToolkit/DPT---The-Blogposts/docs/book.md

 adults have read an e-book in the past year.](http://libraries.pewinternet.org/2012/04/04/the-rise-of-e-reading/) *April 4, 2012*

-**How does E-book reading happens?**[E-book reading happens across an array of devices, including smartphones.
-In our December survey we found that e-book readers age 16 and older were just as likely to have read an e-book on their computers as had read e-book reader devices specifically made for e-book consumption.
-Cell phones are reading devices, too.](href=) *April 4, 2012*

 **From the perspective of the book’s typology, did the market of ebooks used to follow the same pattern of physical books in 2011?**[No. While